 There is a dining hall that can be used for dancing as well if we need it for parts of the program; it is quite large and has two small side rooms for sitting or small workshops.

 Accommodations are in four dorm buildings that are heated.
 We'll be there after the outside bathhouses have been closed for the winter, so the unheated (and no-bathroom) cabins won't be convenient for most people, but they are available.
-The Becket Motel is nearby if you wish to arrange your own private room and can afford the extra cost.

 Six meals, and snacks, are included in all registrations.
 Camp begins with a dinner buffet on Friday, since not everyone arrives at once.
 Snack food is available in the snack room at all times.
 The last meal is lunch on Sunday.